-We'll discuss ahead, but a point is that oil's crash in 2020 was a crisis for it (until rebounding, only then could OPEC restore 2 million barrels/day production).
-By contrast, the green themes like solar - can & do move very differently.
-And future for clean is thankfully different.
-Key drivers differ too for solar, where there's ongoing consolidation & growth.
+We'll discuss it ahead, but a point is, oil's crash in 2020 was a crisis for it.
+Until rebounding, only then could some prior production be restored.
+By contrast, green themes like solar/wind - can & do move very differently.
+And clean's future is thankfully different.
+Key drivers differ for green energy, where there's ongoing consolidation.
 For instance, in 2020, one US solar maker sold its operations & management arm to another O&M. A big integrated solar name split in two.
-Vertical-integration was once seen as positive: before it had both made panels/and installed and serviced them.
-Split by spin, newly specialized, parent refocused downstream on just selling PV in North America.
-It's a big market, with thin margins: new storage allows it premium branding and can get bigger.
-That in-country work can't be outsourced, nor done overseas by cheap commodity competitors elsewhere.
-While there was rising PV inflation in 2021, longer-term, solar will see more declining prices.
+Vertical-integration was once seen as a positive: before then it made panels, and installed/serviced them.
+Split by a spin newly specialized, the parent refocused downstream on just selling PV in North America.
+That's a big market, thin margins: new storage allows it premium branding and can get bigger.
+That is in-country work which can't be outsourced nor done overseas by cheap commodity competitors elsewhere.
+While there was rising PV inflation both in 2021 and 2022, mid/longer-term, solar should once again see declining prices.

-It all shines a light on tight margins downstream & consolidation.
-Post-spin, that parent may see better valuations in a heated space.
-US PV installs are rising; a separate merger 2020 had brought 2 US solar installers together as 1 behemoth.
-Post-2021 the latter may see robust valuations, more comparable to that other standalone solar name (less dependent on Net Present Value, NPV).
-Meanwhile, everyone is seeking lower-cost access to capital.
+Shines a light on downstream margins & consolidation.
+Post-spin that parent may see better valuations in a heated space.
+A separate merger in 2020 had brought 2 US solar installers together as 1 behemoth.
+Post-2022 the latter may see robust valuations, more comparable to that seen in other standalone solar name less dependent on Net Present Value, NPV.
+And all seek lower-cost access to capital, an unclogging of supply chains, lowering inflation.

-Upstream, that spinoff premium PV maker 2021 enjoyed China patent protection & pricing power (2-4 cents/Watt commercial, ~4-8 c/W residential).
-But margin pressures unrelenting; so shipped cells, rather than panels to shave costs.
-There's a huge commoditization across PV upstream ('just get good panels, least cost') module pricing down ~80% in 2012-2020.
-Module capacity then well up from 2019 to 2022.
-Downstream, selling say efficient premium, back contact panels may help hurdle razor thin margins.
-2021 module prices were near \$0.20/watt reflecting price inflation - but spikes may be subsiding.
-It will be interesting to see how performances of these two 'cousins' unfold.
-In 2022, their mutual exclusivity softened.
-One a 'new' premium solar product maker - the other, now separate, for solar sales & installs.
+Upstream, that spinoff premium PV maker in 2021 enjoyed China patent protection & pricing power (2-4 cents/Watt commercial, ~4-8 c/W residential).
+But margins are unrelenting, and so it shipped cells rather than panels to shave costs.
+There's a commoditization across PV upstream ('just get good panels, least cost') as module pricing had gone down ~80%, in 2012-2020.
+Module capacity rose, then was hit.
+Downstream, eg, efficient premium back contact panels may help hurdle razor thin margins.
+2021 module prices were near \$0.20/watt on price inflation - and spikes may subside.
+It will be interesting to see how performances of two solar 'cousins' unfolds.
+In 2022 their mutual exclusivity softened, as a 'new' premium solar product maker - and the other now separately focused on solar sales & installs.

-A roller-coaster recent past, exhausting & thrilling.
-The stock chart remarkable, nothing like it, now 100 pages in an ECO Report.
-Overshadowing much was the pandemic, now endemic.
-Job losses jumped in Great Lockdown.
+Roller-coaster recent past, exhausting & thrilling.
+Stock chart remarkable; little like it.
+ECO Report over 100 pages.
+Overshadowing much has been a pandemic, now endemic.
+Job losses, Great Lockdown.
 Many markets cratered - and may do so again ahead.
-Oil imploded to places not seen in 100 years, then bounced back hard.
-Attention paid climate and clean energy solutions - briefly derailed by pandemic - has again resurged especially in light of new and ongoing weather extremes.
-And some action 2020s on infrastructure.
+Oil imploded to places not seen in 100 years, then bounced back hard to big heights.
+Attention to climate and clean energy solutions briefly derailed by pandemic - resurged especially on 2022's war and in light of new ongoing weather extremes.
+Fresh action from Europe to get past (Russia's) fossils.

-Moving on, let's consider a past 5 years.
-Fossil fuels stand out here for their long declines, then rise hard from 2021 in 5-year chart.
-Until a few years ago, ECO in past 5-years periods had generally often been down.
-Breaking that from end of 2019 ECO left a long spell negative past 5 year timeframes; at first clean energy was up, positive, returning +50%.
-Then, end 2020 past 5 years was even more striking divergence: clean then up +300% as green jumped - even as dirty themes were down by -30% to -70%.
-By end 2021, dirty was instead jumping.
+Moving on let's consider past 5 years.
+Here fossil fuels stand out for a long decline then rocketing back up from negative 2021/2022.
+Until a few years ago, ECO past 5-years periods in mid-2010s was generally down.
+Breaking that end of 2019, ECO (alone) left a long spell of negative past 5 years; at first clean energy alone was positive, returning +50%.
+At end 2020, the past 5 years was a striking divergence: clean alone was then up +300% as green jumped - while dirty themes were down -30% to -70%.
+Mid-2022, dirty shot up above nil, all positive.